 anna and jacob, our farm kids

-In the summer you can still find Anna and Jake doing a good deal of work around the farm, but you might see them a little less than you used to because Anna's in college and Jake graduates high school in June!
-Even when they're off doing their thing, they are still a big part of this whole place.
+In the summer you can still find Anna and Jake doing a good deal of work around the farm, but you might see them a little less than you used to because they are both in college now!
+Even when they're off doing their thing, they remain a big part of this whole place.
 Find flashback photos of them on the "History" page!

-Zoe's happy place is sitting in the middle, three-across in a pickup truck at the end of a big day.
-On the farm, Zoe primarily grows plants - managing the greenhouse, transplanting, irrigation, crop care, soil fertility etc., but she also takes her roles of chief includer and namer of things very seriously.
+Zoe was born in Washington DC.
 She loves working outdoors with plants and animals, and also working with all the people - co-workers and shareholders - to create deep connection and belonging in our community at the farm.

-Zoe is from the mid-Atlantic but she has assimilated so much, that like natives of Western MA, she calls it a swimming hole if water covers you to the neck when you crouch down.
+Zoe may be from the mid-Atlantic but she has assimilated so much, that like natives of Western MA, she calls it a swimming hole if water covers you to the neck when you crouch down.
 Other than swimming, Zoe enjoys learning to be a better naturalist, playing games, cross-country skiing, singing along, and any kind of last minute craft project.
-She lives with her partner Will and dog Harry (pictured) close by the farm.
+She lives with her partner Will (former Brookfield apprentice and now co-owner of Wheelhouse Farm Truck), and dog Harry (current Brookfield crew dog and co-owner of Will and Zoe) close by the farm.

 Abbe vredenburg, administrator and bookkeeper

 Abbe loves counting money.
 She keeps herself very busy around the valley, counting and depositing money in a lot of places.
 She was the first person in the valley to figure out how to accept SNAP/EBT for CSA shares, and she continues to be very involved in implementing food access projects at farms and farmers markets.
 She has worked at Brookfield since 1995 (!!!) and she is responsible for keeping track of all our shareholders, and paying all the people and all the bills.